Autonomous multi-ion optical clock with on-chip integrated photonic light delivery: Conclusion

 \subparagraph{\textit{Trap design, fabrication and vacuum}} The experiment was conducted using a trap designed and fabricated at Sandia National Laboratories.
-Although this trap shares features with previous designs \cite{ivory:2021,Kwon:2023}, it uniquely incorporates a multi-mode interferometer (MMI) waveguide splitter for simultaneous multi-ion clock interrogation. \ybion is a good species for deployable and robust systems due to its suppressed first-order Zeeman shift.
+Although this trap shares features with previous designs \cite{ivory:2021,Kwon:2023}, it uniquely incorporates a 1$\times$5 multi-mode interferometer (MMI) waveguide splitter for simultaneous multi-ion clock interrogation. \ybion is a good species for deployable and robust systems due to its suppressed first-order Zeeman shift.
 The large wavelength range (369 nm to 935 nm) adds to the design complexity, as shorter wavelengths require unique waveguide designs and are more sensitive to fabrication tolerances and feature roughness.
-All waveguides were made with silicon nitride.
+All waveguides, including 369nm and 435nm, were made with silicon nitride.
+This is made possible using a plasma-enhanced chemical vapor deposition (PECVD) nitride film which Sandia National Laboratories has optimized for low propagation loss at blue and UV wavelengths.

-Fiber coupling was accomplished using a UHV vacuum-compatible glue attachment of a v-groove array (VGA).
+Fiber coupling was accomplished using a UHV vacuum-compatible glue attachments by Optelligent of v-groove arrays (VGA).
 Single-mode polarization-maintaining fibers of the appropriate core diameters (to ensure single-mode propagation at the appropriate wavelength) were placed in Pyrex v-groove arrays prior to attaching [31].
 These were then aligned to a matching array of tapered waveguides on the edge of the trap chip.
 These tapered waveguide array edge-couplers are located transverse to the trap axis to minimize the scattered light from the coupling region into the readout optics.
 The attachment was optimized by maximizing the light that circulates through an additional on-chip loop-back waveguide.
 For a fiber feedthrough, a 2.75-inch CF flange was drilled with diameters of the holes large enough to fit several fibers.
 The fibers were inserted and epoxied in place using low out-gassing 3M Scotch-Weld 2216 epoxy.

 The on-trap MMI splits a single input for each beam into five waveguides, which go to separate clock sites 180\mic apart.
 Although there are five sites per splitter, only four are used for clock operation.
 The specific trap used in this system had several malfunctioning electrodes at the fifth site, making that site functionally inoperable for tuning.
 Due to the same electrodes, shuttling past this site to access a farther ensemble of clock sites was frequently unsuccessful and deemed not useful in a demonstration.